 - Playing the part of Amicable Ex in public.
 The narcissist is so chummy with you during back-to-school night that all the moms comment on how lucky you are to have such a friendly ex-husband.
 You begin to wonder if wouldn’t be suing you for custody if you were just easier to get along with.

 If you find yourself doubting what you think and feel, it’s time to get your power back.
 Read this article to learn how to protect yourself from gaslighting.

 Don’t let gaslighting affect your divorce.
 We can help you learn your right and protect yourself.
-Safeguard your future and get in touch to schedule your free consultation with a trusted family law attorney.
+Safeguard your future and get in touch to schedule a consultation with a trusted family law attorney.
 Call us at 888-888-0919 or click the button below.